Robert Pires: Goa, India (retirement and coaching)

-Pires made his league debut for Goa on 15 October 2014, a 2–1 defeat to Chennaiyin FC.
+Pires made his league debut for Goa on 15 October 2014, a 2–1 defeat to Chennaiyin.

 On 25 October 2014, he was given a two-match ban for insulting Atlético de Kolkata's manager Antonio López Habas.
 He scored his first league goal on 13 November 2014 in a 4–1 away win over Delhi Dynamos.

 Pires was released by Goa on 13 March 2015.
 On 25 February 2016, Pires announced his retirement from professional football.

 Pires expressed interest in and was approached by Arsène Wenger with regard to coaching.
-As of 2016, Pires has commenced a career as a footballing coach with the first team at Arsenal.
+Pires soon began working at Arsenal as an individual coach in 2016, though would depart in 2017.

+In November 2024, it was announced that Pires set to manage one of the 12 teams in the upcoming UK edition of Baller League, a six-a-side football league.
+Pires was the coach of N5 FC alongside former Arsenal teammates Freddie Ljungberg and Jens Lehmann for the league's first season.

 International career

 Pires was part of France's 1998 World Cup and Euro 2000 winning squads, but had to miss the 2002 World Cup due to an injury he sustained playing for Arsenal.
-He also played in 1996 Olympic Games and Euro 2004.
+He also played in the 1996 Olympic Games and Euro 2004.
 However, a dispute in late 2004 with French national coach Raymond Domenech put a halt to Pires' international career.
 He won 79 caps for his country and scored 14 goals.
-He won the Golden Ball (for most outstanding football) and Golden Shoe (for most goals scored) awards at the 2001 Confederations Cup in South Korea/Japan.
+He won the Golden Ball (for most outstanding football) and Golden Shoe (for most goals scored) awards at the 2001 Confederations Cup in Korea/Japan.
 Pires provided a golden goal assist during his international career, providing David Trézéguet with the match-winning ball in the Euro 2000 final.

 Personal life

-In 1992, during his initial year at FC Metz, Pires met his first wife, Nathalie.
+In 1992, during his initial year at Metz, Pires met his first wife, Nathalie.
 The two were married for six years and divorced in 2003.
-Pires told The Daily Mirror that his divorce ruined him and affected him professionally, interfering with his concentration and sleep.
+Pires told The Daily Mirror that his divorce had ruined him and affected him professionally, interfering with his concentration and sleep.
 He also blamed it for his odd behavior, such as publicly fighting with French coach Raymond Domenech in early 2004.

 Shortly after the split from Nathalie, Pires met French model Jessica Lemarie through mutual friends.
 On 10 August 2005, she gave birth to the couple's first child, Naia.
-Since then, Lemarie and Pires have married and had a son named Theo, born 11 July 2007.
+Since then, Lemarie and Pires have since married and had a son named Theo, born 11 July 2007.

 On 17 January 2012, Pires became an ambassador for Grassroot Soccer, an international non-profit that uses the power of football to educate, inspire, and mobilize communities to stop the spread of HIV.